makenowjust-labs/redos-experiment/tester/README.md

 ## Usage

-regex-matching-analyzer and ReScue are not published to Maven Centeral.
+regex-matching-analyzer and ReScue are not published to Maven Central.
 Before running them, it needs to install them to the local repository.
 In addition, it is needed to apply a patch to ReScue for timeout support.